gjhenrique/rpi_stuff/README.md

     user: user
 ```

-## Related projects
+## Related
 - Demo: In there, you'll put all of your credentials and use the roles of this collection to automate everything
-- mine: My settings.
-The credentials are encrypted.
+- Torrent role.
-- telegram-bot-torrents: Bot that downloads stuff
+- mine: How .
+The credentials are encrypted

 ## Roadmap
 - [ ] moleculre-libvirt to test ARM architecture with  qemu/KVM.
 Graviton 2 in AWS doesn't support nested virtualization.
 Therefore, emulating from x86 to ARM is unfeasible.